NetApp/FSx-ONTAP-samples-scripts/Ansible/README.md

+# :warning: **NOTICE:**

+This repository is no longer being maintain.
+However, all the code found here has been relocated to a new NetApp managed GitHub repository found here [https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/Automation/Ansible](https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/Automation/Ansible).
+Please refer to that repository for the latest updates.
+This repository is being left behind purely for historical purposes.

 # Ansible Samples
 Ansible is a general purpose automation engine.
 It can be used to automate most repetitive IT tasks.
 The typical input you provide Ansible is a "Playbook."
 This folder holds various playbooks that can be used